mulesoft-assets/template-sfdc2db-user-bidirectional-sync/README.md

 Although you can update the configuration properties here, we highly recommend to keep them parameterized and modified them in the belonging property files.

 For this particular template, what you will find in the config file is
-* the configuration for the two Salesforce and Database instances that are being synced
+* the configuration for the Salesforce and Database instances that are being synced
 * the property place holder configuration

 In order to find the mentioned configuration, you should check out the [*Global Element* tab][7].